ITU-ScrollBar/ScrollBarWebsite/functions/README.md

 ## Local testing

 Once the setup guide is followed, you can test the function locally by accessing `http://localhost:5001/calendar/<uid>` where `<uid>` is a user id.
 This will download an `.ics` file that can be imported in modern calendar apps.

+# Mailgun service

+## Quick setup

+1. Generate a sending key on app.eu.mailgun.net and store in as `MAILGUN_API_KEY` in `.env`

+2. Set up `MAILGUN_DOMAIN`

+3. Run pre-build script `yarn run prebuild` to ensure types are available in this project.